-During my 7 years of membership of Labour , I did several street stalls, many hard yards of leafletting and I supported local and parliamentary candidates, by making short filmed interviews and canvassing for them.
+During my years of membership of Labour , I've participated in several street stalls, many hard yards of leafletting and I supported local and parliamentary candidates, by making short filmed interviews and canvassing for them.

-I fought very hard to save a day centre locally and garnered enough signatures for my council to debate the closure.
-Sadly the centre closed for good despite all of our efforts.
+I fought very hard to save a day centre locally and garnered enough signatures for my council to debate the closure after I delivered an address to the full council.
+Sadly the centre closed for good, despite all of our efforts.

-I joined the March against the cuts in February 2011 and spoke at the rally in the square where the march ended.
+I joined the Shrewsbury march against the cuts, in February 2011 and because of my campaigning I was invited to speak at the rally in the square, where the march ended.

 I'm a vocal supporter of Labour online.
 Jeremy Corbyn and John McDonnell, were two of only twenty two Mp's, to vote against welfare reform from the beginning.
 The exponential rise of food banks and the sanctioning of disability benefit claimants is now routine.

-I met many lovely people locally, especially councillor Liz Parsons, who was incredibly supportive of what I was doing in my disability rights campaigning and in my hope to one day become a candidate myself.
-Liz had lived for many years with a disability and was one of the kindest and most supportive women, I ever met.
+I met many lovely people locally, especially councillor Liz Parsons, Liz had lived for many years with a disability and was one of the kindest and most supportive women, I ever met.

 I loved Liz. her courage, compassion, strength and determination to stand up to injustice was typically her and notably present in all the Labour women I know.

-I'd tried for two council seats in the last couple of years as the problems of sexism within politics requires more women to step forward and redress the gender imbalance.
+I've stood for selection in two council seats in the last couple of years, as the problem of sexism within politics, requires more women to step forward and redress the gender imbalance.

-The Labour Women's network is fantastic in offering training and support to women who want to stand for selection and election.
-I really enjoyed the training I did in 2011 and would encourage any woman who is considering standing for their CLP or their Council seat, to do the same.
+The Labour Women's Network is fantastic in offering training and support to women who want to stand for selection and election.
+I really enjoyed the training I did in 2011 and would encourage any woman who is considering standing for their CLP or their Council seats, to do the same.

 My most recent campaign is called Parking Points and I wrote about it for The Guardian, here.